nuts-foundation/nuts-node/docs/pages/deployment/production-configuration.rst

 Make sure your :ref:`storage configuration <storage-configuration>` is set up to :ref:`backup your node's data and private keys <backup-restore>`.

-Strict mode
-***********

-By default the node runs in a mode which allows the operator run configure the node in such a way that it is less secure.
-For production it is recommended to enable ``strictmode`` which blocks some of the unsafe configuration options (e.g. using the IRMA demo scheme).

 HTTP Interface Configuration
 ****************************